Generic Name: acyclovir and hydrocortisone

 Benefit has not been adequately assessed in immunocompromised patients.
-A randomized, double blind study was conducted in 107 immunocompromised subjects with stable HIV infection and recurrent herpes labialis.
+A randomized, double-blind trial was conducted in 107 immunocompromised subjects with stable HIV infection and recurrent herpes labialis.
 Subjects had on average 3.7 episodes of herpes labialis in the previous 12 months.
 The median age was 30 years (range 19 to 64 years), 46% were female, and all Caucasian.
-Median CD4+ T-cell count at screening was 344/mm3 (range 100 500/mm3).
+Median CD4+ T-cell count at screening was 344/mm3 (range 100-500/mm3).
 Subjects were treated with XERESE or 5% acyclovir in XERESE vehicle.
 The primary objective was to exclude a doubling of the healing time in either treatment arm.
 The mean healing time for cold sores was similar between the two treatment groups: 6.6 days for XERESE and 6.9 days for 5% acyclovir in XERESE vehicle.

-Overdosage by topical application of XERESE is unlikely because of minimal systemic exposure [see Clinical Pharmacology-Pharmacokinetics (12.3)].
+Overdosage by topical application of XERESE is unlikely because of minimal systemic exposure [see Clinical Pharmacology (12.3)].

 Xerese Cream Description

-XERESE contains acyclovir, a synthetic nucleoside analogue active against herpes viruses, and hydrocortisone, an anti inflammatory corticosteroid, combined in a cream for topical administration.
+XERESE contains acyclovir, a synthetic nucleoside analogue active against herpes viruses, and hydrocortisone, an anti-inflammatory corticosteroid, combined in a cream for topical administration.
 Each gram of XERESE contains 5% (w/w) of acyclovir, 1% (w/w) of hydrocortisone and the following inactive ingredients: cetostearyl alcohol, mineral oil, Poloxamer 188, propylene glycol, isopropyl myristate, sodium lauryl sulfate, white petrolatum, citric acid, sodium hydroxide and water.
-Sodium hydroxide or hydrochloric acid may be added to adjust the pH to approximately pH 5.
+Sodium hydroxide or hydrochloric acid may have been added to adjust the pH to approximately pH 5.